Ratio.City in-app payments

 Final design

-Using the research insights and user feedback, I created our final designs.
-Working closely with the back end team was essential to ensure the Stripe integration was seamless; we wanted the transition between our platform and the Stripe platform to be invisible.
+Using the research insights and user feedback, I created our final designs, addressing these concerns around data regions & license descriptions.
+Working closely with the back end team was essential to ensure the Stripe integration was seamless; I wanted the transition between our platform and the Stripe platform to be invisible.

-Below is a run through of the final design prototype created in Figma.
+Below is a run through of the final design prototype I created in Figma.